AntonisGkortzis/islander/guide.md

 In Pindar's ode, the island was said to be born of the union of Helios the sun god and the nymph Rhodos, and the cities were named for their three sons.
 The rhoda is a pink hibiscus, native to the island.
 Diodorus Siculus added that Actis, one of the sons of Helios and Rhode, travelled to Egypt.
 He built the city of Heliopolis and taught the Egyptians astrology.

 In the second half of the 8th century, the sanctuary of Athena received votive gifts that are markers for cultural contacts: small ivories from the Near East and bronze objects from Syria.
 At Kameiros on the northwest coast, a former Bronze Age site, where the temple was founded in the 8th century, there is another notable contemporaneous sequence of carved ivory figurines.
-The cemeteries of Kameiros and Ialyssos yielded several exquisite exemplars of the Orientalizing Rhodian jewellery, dated in the 7th and early 6th centuries BC.Phoenician presence on the island at Ialysos is attested in traditions recorded much later by Rhodian historians.
+The cemeteries of Kameiros and Ialyssos yielded several exquisite exemplars of the Orientalizing Rhodian jewellery, dated in the 7th and early 6th centuries BC.
+Phoenician presence on the island at Ialysos is attested in traditions recorded much later by Rhodian historians.

 #### <a name="archaeology-Rhodes"></a>Archaeology
 The Colossus of Rhodes was considered to be one of the Seven Wonders of the Ancient World.
 This giant bronze statue was documented as once standing at the harbour.
 It was completed in 280 BC and destroyed in an earthquake in 224 BC.
 No trace of the statue remains today.

-Historical sites on the island of Rhodes include the Acropolis of Lindos, the Acropolis of Rhodes with the Temple of Pythian Apollo and an ancient theatre and stadium, ancient Ialysos, ancient Kamiros, the Governor's Palace, Rhodes Old Town (walled medieval city), the Palace of the Grand Masters, Kahal Shalom Synagogue in the Jewish Quarter, the Archeological Museum, the ruins of the castle of Monolithos, the castle of Kritinia, St. Catherine Hospice and Rhodes Footbridge.
+Historical sites on the island of Rhodes include the Acropolis of Lindos, the Acropolis of Rhodes with the Temple of Pythian Apollo and an ancient theatre and stadium, ancient Ialysos, ancient Kamiros, the Governor's Palace, Rhodes Old Town (walled medieval city), the Palace of the Grand Masters, Kahal Shalom Synagogue in the Jewish Quarter, the Archaeological Museum, the ruins of the castle of Monolithos, the castle of Kritinia, St. Catherine Hospice and Rhodes Footbridge.

 ![](/images/kolossos.jpg)